How Many Pillows Should You Sleep With?

 Mattresses typically last between 7 and 10 years, but experts recommend replacing them every eight years, on average.
 Mattresses can be a big investment, so many people wait well after that 10-year mark to get a new mattress.
 However, waiting too long can wreak havoc on sleep quality.

-Even if your mattress is new, it may be the wrong firmness for you.
-Sleeping on your back, for example, has traditionally been associated with a very firm or even hard mattress.
 However, to keep the natural curve of your spine, you may want to try one that is slightly less firm than the standard recommendation.
 Medium or medium-soft mattresses are recommended for those who sleep mostly on their sides, while firm mattresses may work for people who habitually sleep on their stomachs.

 Pillows can support the work of your mattress to keep your body in alignment.
 Think of your mattress like a full-body pillow.
 You want to support your natural sleeping habits without contributing to chronic back or joint pain.
 With that in mind, choose a pillow that enhances the support of your mattress.